 Our main areas of work with children include:

 - Early childhood care and development

 - Water, sanitation and hygiene

 - Maternal and child health and nutrition.

 Our main areas of work with young people include:

 We are fully committed to ending violence against children, particularly those we work with and implement Plan International’s global safeguarding policy.

-Plan International and Telenor launch online safety campaign in Myanmar
+Plan International stands by communities and young people in Myanmar

 Plan International calls for halting all violence and repression against peaceful young protesters and respecting their rights to education and freedom of expression.